 More info: eur-lex.europa.eu

-Remark: The content of this article was accurate at the time of the first publication.
-It provides general information on the subject matter and is not intended as legal advice.
-For specific advice on your situation, we recommend seeking professional counsel.
-If you have any questions or need further information, please contact our experts at contact@mainpartnertrust.com.
+Note: The content of this article is relevant at the time of its first publication.
+It is intended to provide general information on the topic and does not constitute legal advice.
+We recommend seeking professional advice regarding your specific matter before taking action based on the information presented.
+For more information or consultation, please contact our tax experts by email at contact@mainpartnertrust.com

 See more at Instagram, https://t.me/mainpartnertrust